DashaDasha88/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a React application that allows you to track student appointments and assign interviewers.
-The sidebar will indicate the number of free spots available as well as if the day is fully booked.
+The sidebar will indicate the number of free spots available as well as whether the day is fully booked.

 ## Final Product